Cinnamon Essential Oil for Cancer, Diabetes and More!

 Further east, cinnamon was used in medicinal preparations in the Ayurvedic model of medicine.
 It was thought to be “warming” and was used as an antimicrobial treatment or protective substance.

 Over time, the spice trade waned and culinary preparations became standard, at least in the Western world.
-The ability to distill essential oils specifically has opened up another avenue of use for us, and extensive research on this ancient spice has confirmed both aromatic uses and medicinal whole-spice uses.
+The ability to distill essential oils specifically has opened up another avenue of use for us, and extensive research on this ancient spice has confirmed both aromatherapy uses and medicinal whole-spice uses.

 Top 5 Cinnamon Essential Oil Uses